 Youth In Action

-Are you a young person that is interested in making a difference in the world?
+Are you a young person interested in making a difference in the world?

 Join The Hunger Project in its mission of ending hunger and poverty, while building your leadership skills.
 Here are some ways you can participate: